Hank Nuwer, Franklin College Pulliam School of Journalism/ Professional Writing/Sports Communication. Buffalo State College bio page

 Member: Society of Professional Journalists, Investigative Reporters & Editors, Phi Kappa Phi National Honor Society, Alpha Lambda Delta Honor Society, Sons of the American Legion.

-Most recently, the Northeast Greek Leadership Association named an award for him.
+News: In 2019, the Northeast Greek Leadership Association named an award for him.
 “The Hank Nuwer Award for Hazing Prevention will recognize a campus community, campus volunteer, campus chapter, student leader, campus professional, national organization staff member or volunteer, or community member that has made significant contribution to hazing prevention in the Northeast.”

 Hank graduated from Buffalo State College (B.S.) and New Mexico Highlands University (M.A.); he has an honorary doctorate from the State University of New York (Buffalo State, 2006) and taken additional graduate coursework at the University of Nevada and Hamline University.
 He attended the Diocesan Preparatory Seminary (1960-1962) in Buffalo, New York, graduating from Cheektowaga Central High School (1964).
 He wrote an essay and a column for the Buffalo News (then the Buffalo Evening News) while in high school.
 He won an American Legion college scholarship in 1963 for a his contest essay on Thomas Jefferson.